-- Hove going on the swings. - like to rock back and forth when I have to wait for something. - When I am standing up to work, I find I am often swaying. - l love going on rollercoasters and rides. - I like it when my uncle drives us up and down the hills.
+- I love going on the swings. - I like to rock back and forth when I have to wait for something. - When I am standing up to work, I find I am often swaying. - I love going on rollercoasters and rides. - I like it when my uncle drives us up and down the hills.

-- I get car sick really easily. - I get motion sickness on boats or planes.
+- I get car sick really easily.

+- I get motion sickness on boats or planes.

-If I am told to do the balance board in gym, I
+- I feel sick when we do the balance board in gym.